Sesame paste and tahini might sound like twins separated at birth. Both are ground sesame, but they aren't the same!

 Sesame paste and tahini share numerous similarities owing to their shared base ingredient - sesame seeds.

-Additionally, they also boast similar nutritional profiles, being high in healthy fats, protein, and essential vitamins.
+Also, they also boast similar nutritional profiles, being high in healthy fats, protein, and essential vitamins.

-When it comes to differences between sesame paste and tahini, the former is typically made by grinding roasted sesame seeds, while the latter is made from hulled sesame seeds that are lightly roasted before grinding.
+The former is typically made by grinding roasted sesame seeds, while the latter is made from hulled sesame seeds that are lightly roasted before grinding.

 As a result of the production process, tahini has a lighter color than sesame paste.

-It’s worth noting that both condiments have various uses across different dishes.
+Both condiments have various uses across different dishes.

 While tahini is commonly found in hummus and baba ghanoush dips or dressings for salads and grilled meats; sesame paste is most frequently used in Chinese cooking as an ingredient in marinades or sauces for noodles.